TakMashido/Godot-cloth-simulation/readme.md

 None: Distable sorting by this coordinate
 Forward: Left/Upper site last(drawed at top)
 Reversed: Right/Bottom site last(drawed at top).
-### Default connection strength
+### Connection compress elasticity
-Strength of connection, affect how fast connections go back to it's orginal length.
+Strength of connection, affect how fast connections go back to it's orginal length when shortened.
 Smaller values are more rubbery.
+### Connection strech elasticity
+Strength of connection, affect how fast connections go back to it's orginal length when shtreched.
+Smaller values are more rubbery.
+### Connection strech treshold
+How many times connection have to be extended to use strech elasticity instead of compress elasticity
 ### Additional connections
 Array of lists of vetices indexes(lookup static vertices) beetwen wich you want to add extra connections.
 Each entry is treated as polygon so [1,4] add connection beetwen 1-4, and [3,7,1] adds 3-7, 1-7 and 1-3.

 ## TODO
-Add option to interpolate only edges- smaller amunt of vertices is barery visible on places with lesser amount, making so will increase performace by decreasing number of vertices and connections
+* Add option to interpolate only edges- smaller amunt of vertices is barery visible on places with lesser amount, making so will increase performace by decreasing number of vertices and connections
-Add weight to simulated vertices
+* Add weight to simulated vertices
-Add non linear force connections, compressing cloth should requaire way less force than streaching
+* Rewrite verlet engine as c++/C#(slower but easier to integrate with engine) module for better performace